10 Best Communication Services Moat Stocks for November 2025

 Key Catalysts

-• Expansion of ad-supported tiers and gaming
+• Growth in ad-supported streaming and gaming

-• Investment in high-quality, exclusive content
+• Continued investment in original content

 Risk Factors